zombiemaker/gha-run-dotnet-framework-sdk-app/README.md

   * Working directory on the GitHub Action Runner host where the .NET Framework solution or project file is located after pulling the git repository
   * Required
   * Default: ${{ github.workspace }}

+  ## Known Issues

+  * Microsoft-provided container images are multi-gigabytes large.
+Image download and extraction times can take 30+ minutes to hours depending on network bandwidth.

+  When executing the action for the first time on a GitHub Action Runner host machine, Docker will not have a copy of the image stored in its local repository.
+This may result in a very long job execution time or a timeout.
+After the image has been downloaded, subsequent executions will run much faster.